we-taper/we-taper.github.io/pelican/content/Using Jekyll and Github to Blog (Failed).md

-﻿Title: Using Jekyll and Github to Blog v0.1 (Failed)
+Title: Using Jekyll and Github to Blog v0.1 (Failed)
 Date: 2014-2-21 14:00
 Category: Blogging
 Tags: Jykell, unFinished